December 02, 2021

 Cash may no longer be king.

-The use of cash has been on the downward slide for a while, falling from 40% of transactions in 2012 to 26% in 2019, according to the Federal Reserve.
-It should come as no surprise that the pandemic has accelerated that trend.
-In 2020, cash payments fell to 19% as both businesses and consumers sought to reduce contact and the spread of germs.
+The use of cash has been on the downward slide for a while, falling from 40% of transactions in 2012 to 19% in 2020, according to the Federal Reserve.
+It should come as no surprise that the pandemic accelerated that trend as businesses and consumers sought to reduce contact and the spread of germs.

 This has led some businesses — including car washes — to go cashless.
 Should you follow suit?